Avalon (1990 film): Release and reception

 Tri-Star Pictures released Avalon on October 5, 1990, initially in six theaters before expanding the following week to 600.
-Levinson criticized how the studio underpromoted the film and expanded its release too soon, while studio president Mike Medavoy would later defend himself stating "Avalon wasn’t a wide-market movie, and we spent a lot of money to prove we could do it well.
+Levinson criticized how the studio under promoted the film and expanded its release too soon, while studio president Mike Medavoy would later defend himself stating "Avalon wasn’t a wide-market movie, and we spent a lot of money to prove we could do it well.
 Putting it in a lot of theaters maximized the chance of making back our investment.
 Maybe we guessed wrong, but I don’t think anyone in the business could have squeezed another nickel out of it--or Bugsy, for that matter".

+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 22 critics, indicating "generally favorable" reviews.